-Parents should apply in the normal admission round and also submit a written request addressed to the chair of governors specifying why admission out of normal year group is being requested and the year group in which they wish their child to be allocated a place.
+Parents should apply in the normal admission round and also submit a written request addressed to the Chair of the LAC specifying why admission out of normal year group is being requested and the year group in which they wish their child to be allocated a place.

-When such a request is made, the Local Governing Body governors will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking into account the views of the headteacher and any supporting evidence provided by the parents.
+When such a request is made, the LAC will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking into account the views of the headteacher and any supporting evidence provided by the parents.